iblethebible/winda-ninjaz/README.md

 A database which will store
 Job details
-  * price
+  * Price
-  *location
+  * Location
-  *how often they want it
+  * Frequency
-  *date was last completed/date of next clean
+  * Date was last completed/date of next clean
-  *extra info
+  * Extra info
 Customer details
-  *Name
+  * Name
-  *Contact info
+  * Contact info

 Front end:
-Add customer/job
+* Add customer/job
-Search customer/job
+* Search customer/job
-Delete customer/job
+* Delete customer/job
-Work day page which shows which jobs need doing in certain area
+* Work day page which shows which jobs need doing in certain area

 What do i want to achieve?
-In its basic form i want to have a front end in which i can select a certain zone in my home town and the system will tell me all of the jobs which are due to be done in that area.
+I want a robust system to store all of the jobs and tell me when they are due to be cleaned.
+I want to have a front end in which i can select a certain zone in my home town and the system will tell me all of the jobs which are due to be done in that area.
+Also track money made on the day.

 For the database i will use MYSQL and for the front end i will use html and css.
 Maybe bootstrap.